jennykut12/github.io/_posts/2024-02-10-How-to-Secure-a-Network-Traffic.md

 ## How to Secure a Network Traffic

+I wants to secure a Network Traffic to ensure that access to virtual machines is restricted.
+To do this, I need to:
+* 		Create and configure network security groups.
+* 		Associate network security groups to virtual machines.
+* 		Deny and allow access to the virtual machines by using network security groups.

 ### To create a secure network, there are 4 main steps we will take:

 - Create a virtual machine.